 Concise synopsis of Pandora’s Brain

 Pandora’s Brain is a debut thriller by best-selling business writer Calum Chace*.
 It uses the issues raised by the coming machine intelligence explosion as a platform for a fast-paced and thought-provoking adventure story.
-Set in the very near future, it features Max, a shy but engaging and resourceful student who discovers that his recently-deceased father was involved in research that could enable the construction of the world’s first conscious machine.
-Max’s enquiries lead to him being kidnapped, as he is caught in the crossfire between two groups pursuing that goal – one led by a Russian billionaire, and another backed by the US military.
-Max has to do more than simply survive: he has to harness these powerful forces to his own ends.
+Set in the very near future, it features Matt, a shy but engaging and resourceful student who discovers that his recently-deceased father was involved in research that could enable the construction of the world’s first conscious machine.
+Matt’s enquiries lead to him being kidnapped, as he is caught in the crossfire between two groups pursuing that goal – one led by a Russian billionaire, and another backed by the US military.
+Matt has to do more than simply survive: he has to harness these powerful forces to his own ends.
 At stake is his own life and those of his family and friends.

 A dramatic seaborne rescue operation, a series of brutal murders and other filmic action scenes follow.
-In the course of his adventures, Max discovers that the potential upside of creating machine intelligence includes immortality, and godlike powers of understanding and being – but the potential downside is immediate extinction, or worse.
+In the course of his adventures, Matt discovers that the potential upside of creating machine intelligence includes immortality, and godlike powers of understanding and being – but the potential downside is immediate extinction, or worse.
 As he is drawn deeper into his adventure, he becomes both the symbol and the victim of a global struggle over the approach to be taken towards this powerful new technology.
-A landmark decision at a meeting of the UN General Assembly forces Max to make a fateful decision which sparks the story’s final twist.
+A landmark decision at a meeting of the UN General Assembly forces Matt to make a fateful decision which sparks the story’s final twist.

 * The Internet Startup Bible (May 2000)